gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.4.3.0  2013/11/05 Validator has now been applied to two observable variables.
+v3.4.4.0  2013/11/05 Working on a validator for computed variables, along with rounding capabilities. v3.4.3.0  2013/11/05 Validator has now been applied to two observable variables.
 Have to work on computed variables next. v3.4.2.0  2013/11/05 Validator is now implemented with a function assigned to the validator variable.
 Still only testing with one variable in the LT3745 calculator. v3.4.1.0  2013/11/04 Improved custom binding for fsw(act) with automatic colour changes on invalid value.